Thailand: Things to do in Thailand that will make you come back regularly to Thailand for the rest of your life

 The city of Sukhothai is the birthplace of the Thai language, art, and architecture.
 Sukothai literally means ‘the dawn of happiness’.

 Visiting Sukhotai equals visiting the Thai Angkor Wat.
-Observing the historical ruins of Sukhothai is one of the top Thailand things to do.
+Observing the historical ruins of Sukhothai is among the top Thailand things to do.

 3. ADMIRE TEMPLES IN AYUTTHAYA

 Ancient Ayutthaya was the second capital of the Kingdom of Siam.

-The first Siamese kingdom was the Kingdom of Sukothai, the Kingdom of Ayutthaya was the second kingdom, then the Kingdom of Thonburi, and finally the Rattanakosin Kingdom with Bangkok as the capital.
+The first Siamese kingdom was Kingdom of Sukothai, Kingdom of Ayutthaya was the second kingdom, then Kingdom of Thonburi, and finally Rattanakosin Kingdom with Bangkok as the capital.

 More about spectacular temples in Ayutthaya you can read in my post: Best Ayutthaya temples